uncommon-insights/Linkalysis_fullstack/README.md

 ## Progress post hackathon period
 This will be updated over time as progress is made!
+* [Youtube video](https://www.youtube.com/watch?v=6kFaWKXq9qM), presented in front of a live audience during the hackathon but only uploaded afterwards.
 * Included README for the github repos
 * Better UI